The Reflective Work Journal of a Qualified Sport Psychologist

 Something quite remarkable happened recently which I believe is relevant to so many of us nowadays.
 I’m about to go away on a five-week camper trailer holiday with my family where I’ll only be working on Thursdays.
 Hence my entries here will mostly stop until January 2021.
-Anyway, in preparation for this trip, we have for some time been trying to work out how to take out for bikes with us.
-Due in part to already having a bike rack for the car which goes on the table and partly due to the large space on top of the camper trailer when it’s closed I formed an opinion awhile ago that the only way to transport the bicycles was on top of the camper trailer.
-Sorry for the last several months I have been looking at ways to secure them to this 3 m x 2 m area.
+Anyway, in preparation for this trip, we have for some time been trying to work out how to take out four bikes with us.
+Due in part to already having a bike rack for the car which goes on the towbar and partly due to the large space on top of the camper trailer when it’s closed I formed an opinion a while ago that the only way to transport the bicycles was on top of the camper trailer.
+So, for the last several months I have been looking at ways to secure them to this 3 m x 2 m area.
 There certainly isn’t a standard way to do it so I’ve been exploring the unorthodox.

 With less than a week before departure, I decided to drive to Canberra to one of the countries largest bike stores.
 On arriving at Pushys immediately asked, “Do you know a way to get four bikes on top of the camper trailer”?
 The shop attendant said he never heard anybody who had done this before.
 And then he asked this question “what is on top of the car”?
 As soon as he asked a question I realised what I had done.
 Some might call it Vertical Thinking, others might just say it’s jumping to conclusions.